RISE-Remote-Intranet-School-Environment/RISE-User-Management-2.0/README.md

 - open your browser at `http://localhost:8080`
 - Test the login and logout

+## Database setup and run
+- Clone the repo
+- Use your favorite MySQL DB Management System (Wamp64 on Windows works fine)
+- Create a DB
+- Link the app to the DB in application.properties with url to database (by default you will juste need to change the name of the database, note the rest of the url), user and password
+- To use the db, open your terminal and use:
+  - $ curl localhost:8081/demo/add -d email=someone@somewhere.com -d role=4 (will create a user, role number 4 is GUEST (also works with "GUEST"))
+  - $ curl localhost:8081/demo/all (will display all lines in the DB)
+- Note: to check if the db is working, connect through your browser to check the DB

 ## Future TODOs

 - Figure out how to extract the JWT from the return from Google/Github (to be sent to the parser).
 Hint : go up the principal object in SimpleApplication, it should lead to the return object (this is a hypothesis, not cheked)